-- USDA closing costs can be paid by the home seller, and/or added to the borrowers loan amount with a satisfactory appraisal.
+- USDA closing costs can be paid by the home seller, and/or added to the borrower’s loan amount with a satisfactory appraisal.

-- The home being purchased can be any single family home, condo or town house located in a USDA approved location.
+- The home being purchased can be any single-family home, condo or townhouse located in a USDA approved location.
 No other special designations needed.

 An eligible USDA home buyer is usually defined as a person who makes the average/median income for the area and is looking to buy in a rural area.
 Please don’t automatically assume your location is not eligible, you may be surprised.
 One of the most compelling features of the USDA loan is the low costs.
 The USDA charges an annual fee and upfront fee similar to FHA loans, but the mortgage insurance costs are substantially less.
-Comparably, a home purchased on a USDA loan with no money down has a substantially lower payment than a FHA loan with 3.5% down using the same interest rate.
+Comparably, a home purchased on a USDA loan with no money down has a substantially lower payment than an FHA loan with 3.5% down using the same interest rate.
 Here is an example:

 3.75% rate (NOTE: This rate is not the rate of today, just used for example below)